Geebung picnic area

 - A current NSW recreational fishing licence is required when fishing in all waters

-After you’ve worked up an appetite, stroll back and tuck into a picnic feast at the shaded tables.
+After you’ve worked up an appetite, stroll back and tuck into a picnic feast in the shade under the trees.
 The surrounding heath erupts in colour during spring with wildflowers and delicate ground orchids.
 The area is famous for Christmas bells in the summer months.

 If you’re after a walk, head south along the beach to Diamond Head loop walk.
 Keep an eye out for whales during their annual migration as humpbacks, and occasionally, the much rarer southern right whale, can be spotted.